exel80/YMLbook/README.md

 Read more about this plugin from bukkit dev site, http://dev.bukkit.org/bukkit-plugins/ymlbook/

-thank you for reading me :)
+Thank you for reading me :)